melchor629/youtubedl-audio-api/README.md

 ### GET /api/\<youtube-id\>

-Gets the video and audio URLs, the title and the thumbnail of the video in the best video/audio quality.
+Gets the video and audio URLs, the title and the thumbnail of the video in the best video/audio quality (or almost).
 The urls differ change between calls.
 The first URL corresponds to the video, and the second one to the audio.
+The qualities selected are the latest in the list of audio (usually the best Opus quality) and the latest video in the list (usually the largest resolution of the video).
+If another quality is preferred, use below endpoints with explicit quality ID and the `formats` endpoint to get a list of available qualities.

+> **NOTE**: the numbers in the `urls` field represent the quality ID being used.
+The first is always the video track, and the second one the audio one.

 An example of <https://youtubeaudio.majorcadevs.com/api/0RLvtm0EghQ>: